nicki-krizek/websharecli/README.rst

     $ webshare link-scrape matrix 1999 --download --tor-ports 9050 9051

-by default, 4 files will be downloaded in parallel
+by default, 4 files will be downloaded in parallel, see pool_size in config

-    config.py THREAD_POOL_SIZE = 4

 if you want more performance, use --pool N and provide appropriate number of tor ports